StefanScherer/docker-at-home/README.md

 ### forked-daapd

 Stream music from your NAS to AirPlay compatible speakers, controlled by the Remote app on your iPad or iPhone.

+### dockerui

+A web UI with a dashboard of all containers running.